Tigers can't hold late lead to wrap losing ACC season

 CLEMSON - Two off-the-mark, late

-Tevin Mack 3-pointers locked in Clemson’s fourth losing ACC regular-season campaign in the last eight seasons, as Georgia Tech swept the season series with a 65-62 win on Friday night.
+Tevin Mack 3-point attempts locked in Clemson’s fourth losing ACC regular-season campaign in the last eight seasons, as Georgia Tech swept the season series with a 65-62 win on Friday night.

 Trailing by double-digits at the half, Aamir Simms led the Tigers (15-15, 9-11 ACC) out of a slump.
 Simms, after scoring two first-half points, hit a pair of threes in a personal 10-point run to bring Clemson back within one in the early minutes of the second half.
-A pair of Tevin Mack free throws would tie things up minutes later and graduate guard Curran Scott’s layup put the Tigers on top, 46-44, at the 10:43 mark of the second for their first lead since midway through the first period.
-A Mack trey would extend the edge to match Clemson’s biggest lead of the game with under nine left, up 53-47.
+A pair of Mack free throws would tie things up minutes later and graduate guard Curran Scott’s layup put the Tigers on top, 46-44, at the 10:43 mark of the second for their first lead since midway through the first period.
+A Mack trey would extend the edge to match Clemson’s biggest lead of the game to that point with under nine left, up 53-47.
 An emphatic dunk on a run-out feed from Scott to Khavon Moore extended the lead.
 And Clyde Trapp tacked on from there at the free throw line for a 59-50 edge with just over five minutes left.
-Georgia Tech (17-14, 11-9), playing its final game of the season due to an NCAA postseason ban (recruiting violations), clawed back into a one-possession game from the free throw line and Michael Devoe’s hoop-and-harm, three-point play cut the Tigers lead to two with under three minutes left.
+The Tigers were hoping to wrap up a sixth comeback from 10 points down or more this season, however, Georgia Tech (17-14, 11-9) -- playing its final game of the season due to an NCAA postseason ban (recruiting violations) -- clawed back into a one-possession game from the free-throw line and Michael Devoe’s hoop-and-harm, three-point play cut the Tigers' lead to two with under three minutes left.

 Trailing by double-digits at the half, Aamir Simms led the Tigers (15-15, 9-11 ACC) out of a slump.